Weston High School (Massachusetts): History

 Between the end of WWII in 1945 and 1970, the "Boomer" generation, the number of school-age children in Weston increased 363%, from 635 students to 2,937.
 The town embarked on 25-year school building program resulting in five new school complexes.
 After a devastating fire in 1948 destroyed the roofing and interior of the new Weston High School, the building was rebuilt as an elementary school and a new replacement high school was commissioned.

-This new high school, which was located near Weston Town Center by the current Weston Public Library, Country & Woodland Elementary Schools, was renowned as the "architectural achievement of the century" by the Boston Herald when it opened in January 1950.
+This new high school, which was located near Weston Town Center by the current Weston Public Library, Country and Woodland Elementary Schools, was renowned as the "architectural achievement of the century" by the Boston Herald when it opened in January 1950.
 The nation's first million-dollar public building, Weston High School offered resources and technologies never before seen in a public school.
 Revolutionary architecture and layout of the school allowed for new teaching and class organization methods.
 The building has since been torn down due to the building of the new Field School, but it served as the Field School until the 2014–2015 school year.

-In 1961, the current Weston High School was built as one of the most expensive schools in the nation at $8,930,001(1961 dollars).
+In 1961, the current Weston High School was built as one of the most expensive schools in the nation at $8,930,001 (1961 dollars).
 This building is the fifth public high school in Weston and is designed to be in active service far longer than many contemporary schools, thanks to constant renovation and a high-quality initial design and build.

-The campus

-Weston High School is a large brick and glass building, surrounded by trees and sports fields.
-There are several fields, tennis courts, baseball diamonds, and a large track, shared by the Middle School, which is located on an adjacent campus.
-There is also a pond situated between the middle school and high school campuses.